herzbube/fuego-on-ios/README.md

     boost/modular-boost

-The submodule points to a specific Boost release in the official upstream Boost repository on GitHub (https://github.com/boostorg/boost).
+The submodule points to a specific Boost release in the [official upstream Boost repository on GitHub](https://github.com/boostorg/boost).
 After you clone the Fuego on iOS repository, you must perform the following commands to also clone the submodule:

     cd /path/to/fuego-on-ios
     git submodule init